JochenMenzel/SLACC/README.md

 # firmware changes and hints

 * configuration values and thresholds are in main.h
 * the original charger algorithm emphasized full-cycle use of the batteries.
 I.e. it let the batteries drain down to approx. 10% SOC, then recharged to 100%SOC.
-This unsatisfactory in combination with solar power: During mornings, the batteries reached full charge and the SLACC turned off.
+This is undesireable in combination with solar power: During mornings, the batteries reached full charge and the SLACC turned off.
 Then, during the day, the SLACC did not route solar power to water pump, refridgerator cooling fan, lighting etc. but instead let me drain the batteries.
 As a fix, i adopted the [charge state machine](https://libre.solar/charge-controller-firmware/src/overview/charger_concepts.html#charger-state-machine) from libre solar.
 * for the display i used the [i2csoft](https://extremeelectronics.co.in/avr-tutorials/software-i2c-library-for-avr-mcus/) and [ST7032](http://ore-kb.net/archives/195) libraries with some modifications.
 * the display shows current and voltage of PV module and battery, the temperature sensor 1 and the operational state ((idle, bulk, float).
 Nice, imho!
 * the fan turns on at 60°C and off at 50°C. This simple bang-bang control proved quite effective and - in combination with the 24V fan running quiet on 12V - acceptably unobtrusive.
 * measurements during bench testing showed a noteable difference between the temperature values shown and the actual temperatures i measured with a TC.
 This is because the actual supply voltage of the sensors is not +5.00V but 4.89V (or whatever your +5V stepdown voltage regulator module decides to output.)
 To correct this, i have given up temperature sensor 3 and use ADC0 to measure the temperature sensor supply voltage via a voltage divider, instead.
 Then i use the actual sensor supply voltage for corrected ADC-to-temperature calculactions.
+This also slightly improved the accuracy of current- and voltage measurements.
 * the main loop checks if the SLACC stopped charging for more than 15s.
-If so, the firmware and enters a power down sleep mode and checks for PV output every 8s.
+If so, the firmware enters a power down sleep mode and checks for PV output every 8s.
 * i implemented some crude minimalist protection against reverse current flow in low-light conditions.
 * i had to limit the PWM duty cycle to 99.2% because the high-side MosFET gate drivers use capacitive bootstrapping.
 This will cease to function at 100% duty cycle and the gate driver cannot keep the high-side MosFETs fully turned-on - a highly undesireable operational state for a stepdown converter.